 As Poolyle Productions, Susan Poulin and Gordon Carlisle have collaborated on theatrical productions that have played in theaters and colleges alike, breaking box office records throughout the Northeast.
 Their plays have also been used as benefits and fundraisers for a wide variety of organizations.

-Gordon Carlisle has been actively involved as a visual artist, songwriter and actor in the greater Portsmouth, NH area for over thirty years.
-A graduate of the San Francisco Art Institute, Gordon primarily makes his living as a visual artist, creating both private and public murals, theatrical set design, portraits, graphics and illustration.
+The other half of Poolyle Productions, Gordon Carlisle, has been actively involved as a visual artist, songwriter and actor in the greater Portsmouth, NH area for over thirty years.
+A graduate of the San Francisco Art Institute, Gordon primarily makes his living as a visual artist, creating both residential and public murals, theatrical set design, portraits, graphics and illustration.
 In 1999, Gordon was awarded a New Hampshire State Council on the Arts Individual Artist Fellowship for his achievement as a muralist.
-His most recent commissions have been a 100’ square modular mural for the Hampton Beach State Park Sea Shell Complex Conference Center, a four panel, WPA-style mural for The Dance Hall in Kittery, Maine and a Percent for Art commission for the Fourth District Court in Laconia, NH.
-Gordon’s studio artwork has been exhibited across the US.
+His most recent commissions include four murals for St. Peters Church in Portland, Maine, a new sky-and-clouds mural for the rotunda of the Portsmouth Middle School, and eighteen illustrations for Douglas Wheeler’s children’s book, Rudolfoletto, A Christmas Operetta for Gifted Reindeer.
+Gordon’s studio artwork has been exhibited across the US, and was most recently shown at the George Marshall Store Gallery in York, ME.